eriknyquist/nedry/README.rst

    [message_text] should be replaced with whatever text you want to be sent in the discord message.

-   [time_description] should be replaced with a description of the desired delay before the message is sent to the channel.
-This delay should be written in english, and should use digits (e.g. "5") instead of words (e.g. "five") for number values.
+   [time_description] should be replaced with a description of the desired time before the message is delivered to the channel.
+The time can be described in one of the following ways:

+   - An absolute delay period written in english, using digits (e.g. "5") instead of words (e.g. "five") for number values.
 For example: "1 minute", "2 hours and 3 minutes", "2hrs3mins", "2 hours & 3 minutes"

+   - A specific date and time, written in one of the following formats:
+     * DD/MM/YYYY HH:MM
+     * YYYY/MM/DD HH:MM
+     * HH:MM DD/MM/YYYY
+     * HH:MM YYYY/MM/DD

    Sending the command with no arguments returns the list of currently scheduled messages.

    Examples:

    @BotName !schedule                                    # Query currently scheduled messages
-   @BotName !schedule joke-channel haha! in 2 hours         # Schedule discord message to "joke-channel" in 2 hours
+   @BotName !schedule jokes haha! in 2 hours             # Schedule message to "jokes" in 2 hours
-   @BotName !schedule news-channel raining :( in 1h & 10m   # Schedule discord message to "news-channel" in 1 hour, 10 mins
+   @BotName !schedule news raining :( in 1h & 10m        # Schedule message to "news" in 1 hour, 10 mins
-   @BotName !schedule chat-channel Hey Guys! in 2 days      # Schedule discord message to "chat-channel" in 2 days
+   @BotName !schedule general howdy! at 17:02 23/10/2025 # Schedule message to "general" at specific date & time

    Only discord users registered in 'admin_users' in the bot config. file may use this command.